[2 Minute Read]

-In today's tech tip experienced technician Ernest will show us how to finish installing a low voltage cable .
+In today's tech tip experienced technician Ernest will show us how to finish a data drop when installing a low voltage cable .
 For this demonstration, he'll be using Data Drop in a Box the first all-inclusive data cabling kit.
 It has everything you need to do a single or double data drop, including:

 We'll begin by installing the faceplate.

 On the back of the faceplate, there is an arrow that shows which direction is facing up.
 With the faceplate facing up it's easy to snap the jack into place, just insert the bottom part of the jack first then press upward until you hear the click.
 This will secure the jack in place.

 If you have two jacks repeat the previous steps; if you only have one jack, Data Drop in a Box comes with a blank insert.
 It can be inserted just like a jack, bottom first then press up until you hear a click.